raygun101/MarkupKit/README.md

 Many code samples are included in the [project workspace](https://github.com/gk-brown/MarkupKit/archive/master.zip).
 For additional information and examples, including a "Hello World"-style tutorial introduction, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).

 _Feedback is welcome and encouraged.
-Please feel free to [contact me](mailto:gk_brown@icloud.com?subject=MarkupKit) with any questions, comments, or suggestions.
-Also, if you like using MarkupKit, please consider [starring](https://github.com/gk-brown/MarkupKit/stargazers) it!_
+If you are using MarkupKit, **I want to hear from you**!
+Please feel free to share your thoughts in the [MarkupKit forum](https://gitter.im/MarkupKit/Lobby) on Gitter, or [contact me](mailto:gk_brown@icloud.com?subject=MarkupKit) directly with any questions, comments, or suggestions._

+_Also, if you like MarkupKit, **please consider [starring it](https://github.com/gk-brown/MarkupKit/stargazers)**!
+I develop this project in my spare time - stars are one of the ways you can let me know that I should continue to work on it!_

 # Contents
 * [Installation](#installation)